Code blocks

 textNo highlighting

-If you omit the tag, the block has no syntax highlighting.
-Use text explicitly when you want a code block for non-code (e.g., terminal output).
+If you don't pick a language, the block has no syntax highlighting.
+Pick text explicitly when you want a code block for non-code (e.g., terminal output).

 Title and filename#